 The two-year program consists of 72 credit hours taken sequentially over a six-semester period of time.
-It culminates in the awarding of an Associate of Applied Science degree in Veterinary

-Technology.
-Following this, the student may take the state and national examinations given by the Texas Veterinary Medical Association and the American Association of Veterinary State Boards, respectively.
-Upon successfully passing these examinations, the student will be classified as a Registered Veterinary Technician (RVT) in the state of Texas.
+It culminates in the awarding of an Associate in Applied Science degree in Veterinary Technology.
+Following this, the student may take the state and national examinations given by the Texas Veterinary Medical Association and the American Association of Veterinary State Boards,